Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test1_clue_analysis(gemini).md

 ### Misinformed Clues: 3/5
 **Good - Meets requirements**

-The misinformed clues are related to the answer but not specific enough to the correct answer.
-Clue 1 points to something like a novel, while clue 2 is more vague and could apply to any writing.
+The misinformed clues are somewhat effective.
+Clue 1, referring to libraries or bookstores, vaguely connects to a movie's source material (books).
+Clue 2, referencing classrooms, is less effective, as movies are rarely made or shown in classrooms.
+They could be improved by leaning into a more tangential connection.
+The clues are related to the answer but could be more ambiguous to other choices.

 ✅ Strengths:
 - Attempt to create ambiguity